History of horror films

-The history of horror films was described by author Siegbert Solomon Prawer as difficult to read as a linear path, with the genre changing through the decades, based on the state of cinema, audience tastes and contemporary world events.
+The history of horror films was described by author Siegbert Solomon Prawer as difficult to read along a linear path, with the genre changing through the decades, based on the state of cinema, audience tastes and contemporary world events.

 Films before the 1930s, such as early German expressionist cinema and trick films, have been retrospectively described as horror films, since the genre did not become codified until the release of Dracula (1931).
 Dracula was a box office success, leading Universal and several other American film studios to develop and popularise horror films well into the 1940s.
 By the 1950s, horror was often made with science fiction themes, and towards the end of the decade horror was a more common genre of international productions.

 The 1960s saw further developments, with material based on contemporary works instead of classic literature.
 The release of films such as Psycho, Black Sunday and Night of the Living Dead led to an increase in violence and erotic scenes within the genre.
 The 1970s would expand on these themes with films that would delve into gorier pictures, as well as films that were near or direct pornographic hybrids.
 Genre cycles in this era include the natural horror film, and the rise of slasher films which expanded in the early 1980s.
 Towards the 1990s, postmodernism entered horror, while some of the biggest hits of the decade included films from Japan such as the successful Ring (1998).

 In the 21st century, streaming media popularised horror trends.
 These trends included torture porn influenced by the success of Saw; films using a "found footage" technique; and independent productions such as Get Out, Hereditary, and the Insidious series which were box office hits.